CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter5/README.md

 ## Data Files:

-Figures 5.6 through 5.9 and have accompanying data files that should be stored in the same folder as the corresponding Jupyter notebooks.
+Some of the Jupyter notebooks for this chapter have external data files that should be stored in the same folder as the notebooks.
+In all cases the individual notebooks describe the contents of the data files, and all data files have explanatory comment headers.

 ### Figure 5.6
 * **ionFrac_C.txt**: Ion fractions of carbon vs. Temperature in CIE, 8-column ASCII text